mobenabd/DG-2D/README.md

 ## About
-Implementation of Interior Penalaty Discontinuous Glerkin methods (IP-DG) for diffusion problems using arbitrary high order Lagrange basis.
+Implementation of Interior Penalty Discontinuous Galerkin methods (IP-DG) for diffusion problems using arbitrary high order Lagrange basis.

 MATLAB R2019 at least is required.